 Marlberry (Ardisia escallonioides) once graced the edge of the Oslo Riverfront Conservation Area (ORCA) parking lot, shown above in 2009.
-Sadly, the pictured plants for the most part have been massacred over the years by invasive pest plant control “professionals” or parks people.
+Sadly, most of these plants are now gone.

 Marlberry trees can grow to be 15′ especially in the shade of hammocks.
 A tropical tree, marlberry grows as far north as St. Johns County in warm, coastal locations.

 Mature leaves are dark green, glossy, elliptic, and about 3 – 5″ long.
 New leaves are pale with a purplish-brown midvein.
 The purplish terminal stems differentiate this plant from its native cousin, myrsine (Myrsine cubana), and its invasive exotic kin, shoebutton ardisia (Ardisia elliptica) and coralberry (Ardisia crenate).
 All of these related plants belong to the myrsine family, Myrsinaceae.